EmuDeck/emudeck.github.io/docs/community-creations/steamos/third-party-emulation.md

             "/home/deck/Applications/Distrobox/sm/sm"

 5. Save and exit out of the file
-6. Right click the newly created file
+6. Right click your newly created text file, click `Properties`, click `Permissions`, check `Is Executable`
-7. Click `Properties`
-8. Click `Permissions`
-9. Check `Is Executable`
+7. You may now open the game by double clicking the newly created text file

 **Note:**